Sept. 26-28 event expected to draw hundreds of in-person and virtual attendees

 “We hope that many in the PC(USA) and our ecumenical partners will take advantage of the several discounted registrations we offer, especially pastors in their first calls to ministry, who can build critically important stewardship knowledge while saving almost 50% on in-person registration fees,” said Maggie A. F. Harmon, ministry relations officer, Southwest, for the Presbyterian Foundation, who, together with Robert Hay, Jr., senior ministry relations officer, co-chairs the 10-member conference planning team.

 For the Savannah-based participants’ safety and comfort, the conference organizers will be observing recommended COVID-19 safety protocols for in-person attendees as applicable at the time of the conference.

 For more information or to register, click here.

 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.

-Tags: a.j. jacobs, covid-19 safety protocols, dr. michael bos, evangelical lutheran church in america, mission engagement and support, presbyterian foundation, rev. dawn hyde, rev. dr. j. herbert nelson ii, rev. dr. jack haberer, rev. kathryn johnston, Stewardship Kaleidoscope
+Tags: a.j. jacobs, covid-19 safety protocols, dr. michael bos, evangelical lutheran church in america, ministry engagement and support 2, presbyterian foundation, rev. dawn hyde, rev. dr. j. herbert nelson ii, rev. dr. jack haberer, rev. kathryn johnston, Stewardship Kaleidoscope

 Ministries: Mission Engagement and Support